psychemedia/storytelling-notes/press_gang.md

 ```

-When a member of the Colunteers was pressed in Chester, the rest of his company took unkindly to it, and saw to take matters for releasing him into their own hands:
+When a member of the Volunteers was pressed in Chester, the rest of his company took unkindly to it, and saw to take matters for releasing him into their own hands:

 ```{admonition} *On pressing a member of the Volunteers*, January, 1804
 :class: dropdown